-1) The term of the member composing Class I shall correspond with his official tenure.
+- 1) The term of the member composing Class I shall correspond with his official tenure.
 The terms of the members composing Class II and Class III shall be for one year or terminate at the completion of their respective terms of office, whichever occurs first, except for a Class II member who is also a member of the Environmental Commission.
-The term of a Class II or a Class IV member who is also a member of the Environmental Commission shall be for three years or terminate at the completion of his term of office as a member of the Environmental Commission shall be for three years or terminate at the completion of his term of a Class IV member who is a second to the Environmental Commission shall be for three years or terminate at the completion of his term of a Class IV member who is also a member of the Board of Adjustment or the Board of Education shall terminate whenever he is no longer a member of such other body or at the completion of his Class IV term, whichever comes first.
+The term of a Class II or a Class IV member who is also a member of the Environmental Commission shall be for three years or terminate at the completion of his term of office as a member of the Environmental Commission, whichever comes first.
+The term of a Class IV member who is also a member of the Board of Adjustment or the Board of Education shall terminate whenever he is no longer a member of such other body or at the completion of his Class IV term, whichever comes first.
 The terms of all Class IV members first appointed pursuant to this chapter shall be so determined that to the greatest practicable extent the expiration of such terms shall be evenly distributed over the first four years after their appointment as determined by resolution of the governing body; provided, however, that no term of any member shall exceed four years, and further provided that nothing herein shall affect the terms of any present members of the Planning Board, all of whom shall continue in office until the completion of the term for which they were appointed.
 Thereafter, all Class IV members shall be appointed for terms of four years except as otherwise herein provided.
-All terms shall run from January 1 of the year in which the appointment was made.

-2) Alternate members shall be designated at the time of appointment by the Mayor as "Alternate No. 1" and "Alternate No. 2."
+All terms shall run from January 1 of the year in which the appointment was made. - 2) Alternate members shall be designated at the time of appointment by the Mayor as "Alternate No. 1" and "Alternate No. 2."
 The terms of the alternate members shall be for two years, except that the terms of the alternate members shall be such that the term of not more than one alternate member shall expire in any one year; provided, however, that in no instance shall the terms of the alternate members first appointed exceed two years.
 A vacancy occurring otherwise than by expiration of term shall be filled by the Mayor for the unexpired term only.
 No alternate member shall be permitted to act on any matter in which he has, either directly or indirectly, any personal or financial interest.
 An alternate member may, after public hearing if he requests one, be removed by the governing body for cause.
 Alternate members may participate in discussions of the proceedings but may not vote except in the absence or disqualification of a regular member of any class.
 A vote shall not be delayed in order that a regular member may vote instead of an alternate member.
-In the event that a choice must be made as to which alternate member is to vote, Alternate No. 1 shall vote.

-- C. Vacancies.
+In the event that a choice must be made as to which alternate member is to vote, Alternate No. 1 shall vote. - C. Vacancies.
 If a vacancy of any class shall occur otherwise than by expiration of term, it shall be filled by appointment for the unexpired term. - D. Powers and duties.
-The Planning Board shall exercise the following powers and duties: 1) To make, adopt and amend a Master Plan for the physical development of the municipality pursuant to the provisions of N.J.S.A.
-40:55D-28. - 2) To administer the provisions of the subdivision and site plan regulations of this chapter. - 3) To approve conditional use applications as authorized by state statute.
+The Planning Board shall exercise the following powers and duties: - 1) To make, adopt and amend a Master Plan for the physical development of the municipality pursuant to the provisions of N.J.S.A.
+40:55D-28.